Titor8115/mandown/README.md

 A man-page inspired Markdown pager written in C.

+Considering to change the name in later release.

 ## What is it

 Need to lookup things from README?
 Or from manual page?
 Or perhaps just want to install something cool... (**Looking for work buddies**)